Inhomogeneous mixing: From microscopic dynamics to mesoscopic staircases: Mesoscopic structure by inhomogeneous mixing: the staircase

 \subsubsection{The barrier strength}

-The barrier strength was defined as the integrated zonal mean shear strength over the flow layer thickness $\delta^\mathrm{flow}$ in the GYSELA simulation~\cite{DifNF2017}.
+The barrier strength was defined as the integrated zonal mean shear strength over the flow layer thickness $\delta^\mathrm{flow}$ in the GYSELA simulation \cite{DifNF2017}.
 It indicates how impermeable the flow shear layer is to the radial transport or mixing processes.
 Since the flow shear is hard to be measured accurately in experiments, a proxy of the barrier strength was measured.
-In Tore Supra experiments~\cite{HornungNF2017}, the height and the width of the correlation length reduction were measured.
-Since both quantities decrease with $\rho_*^{-1}$, the barrier would be weaker as the plasma size increases.
-In HL-2A experiments~\cite{LiuPoP2021}, the permeability was estimated by how the zero-time delay cross correlation between radially adjacent channels varies with the normalized fluctuation amplitude.
+In Tore Supra experiments \cite{HornungNF2017}, the height and the width of the correlation length reduction were measured.
+Since both quantities decrease with $\rho_*^{-1}=a/\rho_s$, the barrier would be weaker as the plasma size increases.
+In HL-2A experiments \cite{LiuPoP2021}, the permeability was estimated by how the zero-time delay cross correlation between radially adjacent channels varies with the normalized fluctuation amplitude.
 The regions of enhanced and suppressed permeability (mixing) were identified.
-The enhanced permeability region coincides with the larger correlation length region, and the suppressed permeability regions, characterized by the relatively low correlation coefficients for the smaller amplitude fluctuations, are located near the the correlation length minima or the pressure gradient maxima as expected.
-In KSTAR experiments~\cite{ChoiPPCF2024}, the square of temperature corrugation amplitude was measured.
-They exhibit a skewed distribution, and the larger amplitude corrugation was less observed.
-The squared amplitude seems to have a weak and scattered decreasing trend with respect to the collisionality increase.
+The enhanced permeability region coincides with the larger correlation length region.
+The suppressed permeability regions are located near the correlation length minima or the pressure gradient maxima as expected.
+In KSTAR experiments \cite{ChoiPPCF2024}, the square of temperature corrugation amplitude was measured.
+This exhibited a skewed distribution, and the larger amplitude corrugation was less frequently observed.
+The squared amplitude seems to have a weak and scattered increasing trend with respect to the collisionality decrease.